Question: What on Earth could make a boy this smiley?

 - Stir for another minute, add ¾ cup of stock, and stir for 30 seconds.
 Then stop stirring, except to prevent the rice from sticking to the bottom of the pan.
 Once the stock is absorbed, add ¾ cup stock again.
 Keep repeating this process until the rice is just al dente, but not at all grainy in the center.
 You should use up just about all of the stock.

-- Season to taste with salt and pepper, add the parmesan cheese and the remaining 2 Tbsp butter.
+- Season to taste with salt and pepper, add the vegan Parmesan cheese and the remaining 2 Tbsp butter.
 Give it a good stir, then serve immediately.
 You're looking for a consistency between mashed potatoes and soup.
 Stir more to thicken or add more liquid to loosen, as needed.

 - Serve with fresh ground black pepper, fresh grated nutmeg, and additional cheese if desired.